julien-muke/Tiny_Tales_Mail/README.md

 1. Inside of our S3 bucket, we want to store an email template, an HTML template that we'll actually send to people and then we need a list of the contacts as well, the email addresses to send to.
-2. For the email template (copy and paste the code below and save it as a .html file)
+2. For the email template, copy and paste the code below and save it as `email_template.html

 ### <a name="snippets">🕸️ Code snippets</a>